The independent, trusted guide to online education for over 26 years!

 Tuition (In-state): $250/credit

-Excelsior College, a regionally accredited non-profit online institution, provides programs in fields like health sciences, nursing, and public service.
+Excelsior University, a regionally accredited non-profit online institution, provides programs in fields like health sciences, nursing, and public service.
 They also cover business, liberal arts, and technology.
 They present associate, bachelor’s, and master’s degrees across all domains, ensuring flexibility for newcomers.
 Their online courses span 8 or 15-week durations, with open enrollment throughout the year.

 There is a Center for Military and Veterans Education to assist in accessing education benefits and providing community for military/veteran students.
 There is a very liberal transfer credit policy, allowing you to transfer up to 117 credits towards a bachelor’s degree.
 With this in mind, credit can be awarded for prior learning, testing, and military experience.
 In essence, you may be able to finish your degree with just 2 courses.
 Experiential credits require students to take a (3-credit) course to create a portfolio, and students may receive further credit through assessment by the school.